HannesParth/CommandGodot/README.md

 - The same instance is used repeatedly
 - That instance's `execute` method is given its parameters each time it is called

-While this is more decouped and extensible than calling a method directly, it does not enable systems like Undo/Redo or Command Queues.
+While this is more decoupled and extensible than calling a method directly, it does not enable systems like Undo/Redo or Command Queues.

 ### Discrete Commands
 These can also be described as 'instanced commands'.
-Instead of calling one instance of a command over and over with different parameters, you create a distinct command instance for each actual execution (you could say: for each command). \
+Instead of repeatedly calling the same command instance with different parameters, you create a distinct command instance for each execution. \
 Let's look at the differences in the [base class](./discrete_commands/discrete_command.gd):
 ```gdscript
 class_name DiscreteCommand